-Committee/Service Comment Development Assessment Panel Council can nominate 2 delegates and 2 Deputy Delegates to this panel to sit on DAP reviews of large planning applications in the Shire of Cuballing.
-Council's nominees must be appointed by the Minister and are required to complete training.
-The Shire of Cuballing has convened a DAP meeting in 2020.
-This is an informal group of 2 elected members, CEC who meet to discuss Council plant management discussed at this meetings are decided by full Council Plant Management and the morning.
+Committee/Service Comment Council can nominate 2 delegates and 2 Deputy Deleg this panel to sit on DAP reviews of large planning applica the Shire of Cuballing.
+Council's nominees must be apply by the Minister and are required to complete training.
+The Shire of Cuballing has convened a DAP meeting in 2 delegates and 2 Deputy Delegation to the strength of the Shire of Cuballing has convened a DAP meeting in 2 delegates and 2 Deputy Delegation to the strength of the Shire of Cuballing has convened a DAP meeting in 2 delegates and 2 Deputy Delegation to the Shire of Cuballing has convened a DAP meeting in 2 delegates and 2 Deputy Delegation to the Shire of Cuballing has convened a DAP meeting in 2 delegates and 2 Deputy Delegation to the Shire of Cuballing has convened a DAP meeting in 2 delegates and 2 Deputy Delegation to the Shire of Cuballing has convened a DAP meeting in 2 delegates and 2 Deputy Delegation to the Shire of Cuballing has convened a DAP meeting in 2 delegates and 2 Deputy Delegation to the Shire of Cuballing has convened a DAP meeting in 2 delegates and 2 Deputy Delegation to the Shire of Cuballing has convened a DAP meeting in 2 delegates and 3 DAP meeting has convened a DAP meeting in 2 delegates and 3 DAP meeting has convened a DAP meeting in 3 delegates and 4 delegates and 4 delegates and 5 delegates and 5 delegates and 5 delegates and 6 del Plant Management Review Group This is an informal group of 2 elected members, CEO and MWS who meet to discuss Council plant management.
+Matters discussed at this meetings are decided by full Council.
+This group meets for about twice each year, normally early in the morning.
 Meetings last for about an hour.
-Wheatbelt South Aged Housing Alliance This group has worked to obtain aged housing in this region.
-Council should appoint a delegate and a proxy delegate.
-The committee meet several times a year, in afternoons in Wickepin.
-Cuballing Volunteer Action Group No formal membership of this committee is required and there is no formal role for the delegate.
-The group has reduced its meetings to about 3 monthly and now hold them in a private residence.
-Shire of Narrogin's CATS Stakeholder Reference Group This committee is made up of contributors to the Narrogin's CATS program.
-This group meets once each year, to make recommon funding matters of the program.
+Wheatbelt South Aged Housing Alliance This group has worked to obtain aged housing in th Council should appoint a delegate and a proxy delega The committee meet several times a year, in after Wickepin.
+Cuballing Volunteer Action Group No formal membership of this committee is required is no formal role for the delegate.
+The group has reduced its meetings to about 3 month hold them in a private residence.
+Shire of Narrogin's CATS Stakeholder Reference Group This committee is made up of contributors to the Shire of Narrogin's CATS program.
+This group meets once each year, to make recommendations on funding matters of the program.